 Winter, July, here in the subtropics is the main season for growing temperate (European) vegetables and the orchard is bursting with ripe citrus fruits.
 Daytime maximum temperatures are generally around 19-23deg C, a little cooler in wet weather.
 Nights can get down to 0-4 deg, so make sure you bring a warm sleeping bag and warm clothing.
 The classroom has a wood heater for morning and evening warmth.
 In good weather we often enjoy sitting around a warming campfire after class.

-Course commences 9am Fri 7th July and Ends 4.00pm Fri 21st July NB participants are encouraged to arrive on Thursday 6th to set up camp and book in.
-(NB catering does not start until lunchtime Fri 7th – communal kitchen available, or cafes in town just 10min walk away)
+NB participants are encouraged to arrive on Friday 6th to set up camp and book in.
+(NB catering does not start until lunchtime Sat 6th – communal kitchen available, or cafes in town just 10min walk away).
+Free camping includes Fri 5th and Sat 21st

 • Permaculture principles, ethics, design methodologies, & pathways to sustainability